m1el/m1el.github.io/_posts/2018-01-25-smallest-lambda-eval.md

 However, LISP AST has quite complex data structures: symbols, strings, linked lists... we need to go simpler.

 First, let's use [De Bruijn indices][5] -- instead of variable symbols.
-TL;DR -- replace variable names with the number of the nested lambda's argument you want to look up.
+Replace variable names with the number of the nested lambda's argument you want to look up.
 For example, an implementation of the K combinator `λa.λb.a` becomes `λλ2`, where 2 means "the argument of the second lambda, going up from this position".

 Second, note that the lambda notation has a binary operation -- function application, and a single argument syntax for creating a lambda, the argument being lambda body.